rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 We can improve our model, decrease our loss, by chaning the paramters of $$\theta$$.
 We do that using an algorithm called gradient descent.

-Gradient descent caculates the _gradient_ of a model using the partial derrivative of the cost function.
+Gradient descent caculates the _gradient_ of a model using the partial derivative of the cost function.
 This gradient is multiplied by a learning rate, often denoted as $$\alpha$$, to control the pace of learning\*.
 The result of this multiplication is then substracted from the weights to decrease the loss of further predictions.

 Below is a plot of the loss function.
 The gradient decreases as $$J$$ approaches the minimum. [source](https://www.quora.com/Whats-the-difference-between-gradient-descent-and-stochastic-gradient-descent)

 ![plot of J](/assets/images/gd.png)

-More formally, the partial derrivative of $$J$$ with respect to paramters  $$\theta$$ is
+More formally, the partial derivative of $$J$$ with respect to paramters  $$\theta$$ is

 $$\frac{\partial J(\theta)}{\partial \theta_j} = \frac{1}{m}x_j^T(X\theta -y)$$